alttch/roboger/README.md

 * It can get notifications and forward them to specified endpoints
 * It supports endpoint types: email, http/post, http/json, Slack, Telegram and Roboger Smartphone App (only via https://roboger.com/)
-* This software actually allows you to run own Roboger server, in case you don't want to use https://roboger.com/, want to have backup alternative or want to use custom http web hooks.
+* This software actually allows you to run your own Roboger server, in case you don't want to use https://roboger.com/, want to have a backup alternative or want to use custom http web hooks.

 Real life example
 -----------------

-You get information messages from your server to Slack, warnings to Slack and Telegram, errors to messengers and by mail and on critical events you want additionally hook API of your PBX to call you on mobile.
+You get information messages from your server to Slack, warnings to Slack and Telegram, errors to messengers and by mail and on critical events you want to additionally hook API of your PBX to call you on mobile.

-In past you would need to write a code, call APIs, manage event routing and finish in a script hell without any idea what and where notify you.
+In the past you would have needed to write a code, call APIs, manage event routing and finish in a script hell without any idea what and where notifies you.

 Now you can use Roboger, where everything is already coded, organized and can be set up with a couple of commands.